envelabs/enve-labs-docker-training/docker/05-docker-images/README.md

     docker image build --tag enve-ubuntu-nginx --file dockerfile-enve-ubuntu-nginx .

-run a container from the `enve-ubuntu-nginx-img` image in order to test the nginx server
+run a container from the `enve-ubuntu-nginx` image in order to test the nginx server

-    docker container run --rm -it --name enve-ubuntu-nginx enve-ubuntu-nginx-img
+    docker container run --rm -it --name enve-ubuntu-nginx enve-ubuntu-nginx

 ### Docker creation from a running container into a `tarball` file
 image save into a tarball file

-    docker image save -o ./enve-ubuntu-nginx-img-v2.tar enve-ubuntu-nginx
+    docker image save -o ./enve-ubuntu-nginx-img.tar enve-ubuntu-nginx

 image load from the `tarball` file into the local registry

-    docker image load -i /enve-ubuntu-nginx-img-v2.tar
+    docker image load -i /enve-ubuntu-nginx-img.tar

 ### Docker image remove
 general form in order to remove an image from the local repository